Skip to main content

 Note: If you are a marketplace facilitator, you are required to file separate Forms ST-14 for each period, one for your sales on behalf of marketplace sellers (marketplace facilitator soft drink sales) and one for your own soft drink sales.

-How do I file if I have more than one site?
+How do I report the Chicago Soft Drink Tax if I have more than one location?

 Because the Chicago Soft Drink Tax is imposed city wide, the same rate of tax is due at any site in Chicago where you make your sales.
 For each reporting period, report the combined sales from all of your sites or locations on the same Form ST-14.

 Forms ST-14 also can be electronically filed using software you write or that you buy or use from an accepted vendor (third party).
-Visit our Approved Third Party Software Vendor webpage for a list of vendors that have been approved to electronically submit these forms.
+Visit IDOR’s Approved Third Party Software Vendor web page for a list of vendors that have been approved to electronically submit these forms.
 These vendors may charge a transaction fee.
 If you electronically file using your own software, you must first obtain IDOR approval.

 For paper forms, mail your Form ST-14 to the address printed on the form.
 If no address is available, please mail your return to: